• Skip to main content

 Jump to:

-• Why I love this recipe
+• What you will love about this recipe

 • Ingredients

-• Glaze
+• Spiced Glaze Directions

-• Variations on this pumpkin scone recipe:
+• Variations on these Pumpkin Spiced Scone recipe:

-• How to store pumpkin scones:
+• How to store Pumpkin Scones:

-• FAQs
+• Pumpkin Spiced Scone Recipe FAQs

 • Tools I used in this recipe: